madcocomo/fizzbuzz-adv/README.md

 - Switch roles after each TDD cycle
 - Finish the challenge 1 by 1.
 Do not read all tasks ahead
 - Create branch with your group name
-- Once you finish a Challenge, push code to branch with tag like: v1.
-The number is challenge id

 ### Scenario: Implement a Fizz Buzz game
 Challenge 1